Real or not? Zack Greinke is an ace again, the AL is still better

 We tie these games together to provide you this public-service announcement: The American League leads in interleague play 33-20.
 The American League has won interleague play the previous 13 seasons, including 165-135 last season.
 The American League is, apparently, still the stronger league.
 In the offseason I speculated that the Cubs' success should make the National League better, since the rest of the league will have to push harder to beat the Cubs.

 It's still early, and it's important to note that the AL East has played the majority of the AL's interleague games, with the Yankees, Red Sox and Orioles a combined 18-8, playing primarily against the NL Central.
-The Twins, White Sox, A's and Angels have to play any interleague games while the Dodgers and Rockies have yet to play any from the AL.
+The Twins, White Sox, A's and Angels have yet to play any interleague games while the Dodgers and Rockies have yet to play any from the AL.

 An interesting statistical quirk: Eight of the top 10 starting pitchers in ERA are from the AL. That doesn't really mean anything at this point, but then I noticed this: